fabfarm/fabfarmIncubator/README.md

 8. Configure temperature, humidity, and servo settings using the web interface.
 9. Monitor the incubator data on the web interface and TFT screen.

+### React frontend

+#### General Setup:

+0. you must have node, npm or a comparable package manager installed. (node >18)
+1. path to the `./firmware/client` folder
+2. run `npm install` to locally install your dependencies for the project
+3. add a `.env` file by copying the .env.example file and replacing the values with the IP produced by the chip when it is setting up.
+(This will most likely be a dynamic IP so it is important to check if this has changed with every setup.)

+#### Developing

+The react frontend lives as its own project in the `./firmware/client` folder.

+We can host the development server

+#### Building

+In order to build the react frontend files you must have node and npm or a comparable package manager installed.

+The frontend files are built, compressed and placed in the ESP32 filesystem.

+To do this, path to `./firmware/client` and run `npm run build`.

+After this you can flash the chip and it'll have the latest version of the frontend available to you.

 ## Functionality Overview

 - The incubator monitors and controls temperature and humidity using a BME280 sensor and a relay and servo motor, respectively.